xactuary/PyPoll-Python-Challenge/README.md

 4. What is the percentage of votes each candidate won
 5. Who is the winner of the election by the popular vote

+After reviewing this information to the election committee, the committee has requested additional information with regards to the individual county showings.
+The challenge is to enhance the starter code which developed the audit information to also include the additional request.

 ### Resources provided
 - Data Source:  election_results.csv
 - Software:  Python 3.6.1, Visual Studio code

 ## Summary

+###Election-Audit Results
+* THE NUMBER OF TOTAL VOTES CAST IN THIS CONGRESSIONAL ELECTION
+ * In order to calculate the total votes case in the election, we used a for loop coupled with a counter variable that increases each time the for loop goes through the rows of data.